ghophp/thorvarium/README.md

 * Remove password from JSON
 * Limit the movement to the game board at server
 * Move on the client and on the server parallel, then authority with server
+* Strange bug with the movement.. sometimes, it keep moving an axis far from limit